-- Work with rural school districts to improve access to school-based tele-mental health services. - Work with Gateway Foundation and Chestnut Health System to ensure access to screening, treatment plan development, and treatment referral for patients presenting with substance use disorder.
+- Work with rural school districts to improve access to school-based tele-mental health services, and other school-based mental health resources. - Work with Gateway Foundation and the Illinois Telehealth Network to ensure access to screening, treatment plan development and treatment referral for patients presenting with substance use disorder.